-Please list those projects that should have been inspected on-site this program year based upon the schedule in §92.504(d).
+Please list those projects that should have been inspected on-site this program year based upon the schedule in 24 CFR §92.504(d).
 Indicate which of these were inspected and a summary of issues that were detected during the inspection.
 For those that were not inspected, please indicate the reason and how you will remedy the situation.

-San Joaquin County currently has twelve (11) rental projects that require annual monitoring and compliance.
+San Joaquin County currently has twelve (12) rental projects that require annual monitoring and compliance.
 The units are as follows:

 - Housing Authority / 4 units

 - Mountain View Townhomes, Tracy / 11 units

 - Lodi Hotel / 11 units

+- Cottage Village

 - Stone Pine Meadows, Tracy / 4 units

 - Union Court Apartments, Manteca / 3 units

 - Almond Terrace Apartments, Manteca / 4 units

 - Tracy Village Apartments, Tracy / 11 Units

 - Valle Del Sol, Stockton / 9 units

 - Church Street Triplex / 3 units

 - Casa de Oasis / 37 NSP Units

 - Sienna Terrace / 42 NSP Units

-All units listed above were monitored by the County in 2020/2021 Program Year.
+All units listed above were monitored by the County in 2021/2022 Program Year.
 The monitoring consists of an Annual Monitoring Report questionnaire and Project Compliance Report, which asks about project financial condition and compliance with other federal HOME requirements, a copy of the project's utility allowance schedule (form HUD-52667); a copy of the long-term monitoring Summary Letter and Clearance Letter to the project's owner/manager, a copy of Physical Conditions report, and a copy of the project's Annual Affirmative Marketing Analysis Report.
 All monitoring files are maintained by the County and available during a monitoring should they be requested.
 Overall, the monitoring visits went well with minimal "findings" being issues.
-The County has continued contracting with a consultant to assist County staff in file reviews and on-site monitoring's for these units, as they had not been occurring in the most recent years due to staff reduction.
+The County has continued contracting with a consultant to assist County staff in file reviews and on-site monitorings for these units, as they had not been occurring in the most recent years due to staff reduction.

 Provide an assessment of the jurisdiction's affirmative marketing actions for HOME units.
-92.351(b)
+24 CFR 91.520(e) and 24 CFR 92.351(a)